luxfi/evm/plugin/evm/validators/README.md

 The state package stores the validator state and uptime information.
 The state package implements a CRUD interface for validators.
 The implementation tracks validators by their validationIDs and assumes they're unique per node and their validation period.
 The state implementation also assumes NodeIDs are unique in the tracked set.
 The state implementation only allows existing validator's `weight` and `IsActive` fields to be updated; all other fields should be constant and if any other field changes, the state manager errors and does not update the validator.

 For L1 validators, an `active` status implies the validator balance on the P-Chain is sufficient to cover the continuous validation fee.
-When an L1 validator balance is depleted, it is marked as `inactive` on the P-Chain and this information is passed to the Subnet-EVM's state.
+When an L1 validator balance is depleted, it is marked as `inactive` on the P-Chain and this information is passed to the EVM's state.

 The state interface allows a listener to register state changes including validator addition, removal, and active status change.
 The listener always receives the full state when it first subscribes.